bellomarini/Gaia2020/README.md

 - S : a usual schema mapping
 - C : a canonical template mapping
+- L : a canonical template mapping with laconic repairs
-- P : a template mapping with equalities (first-level variant obtained with a positive repair)
+- P : a template mapping with equalities (first-level variant obtained with a positive repair on a C or a L mapping)
-- N : a template mapping with inequalities (first-level variant obtained with a negative repair)
+- N : a template mapping with inequalities (first-level variant obtained with a negative repair on a C or a L mapping)
-- H : a template mapping with equalities and inequalities (first-level variant obtained with a hybrid repair)
+- H : a template mapping with equalities and inequalities (first-level variant obtained with a hybrid repair on a C or a L mapping)
 - PV : a template mapping generated as a second-level variant of a positive repair
 - NV : a template mapping generated as a second-level variant of a negative repair
 - HV : a template mapping generated as a second-level variant of a hybrid repair
+- LV : a template mapping generated as a second-level variant of a laconic repair

 The final set, output of the encoding, contains: P, N, H, PV, NV, HV mappings.